 - Provide incentives and establish marketplaces focused on increasing access to local foods for low-income individuals and families

-- Develop infrastructure for local farmers to support food production and distribution
+- Develop infrastructure for local farmers to support food production, processing, and distribution

-- Connect farmers with area shoppers including consumers, institutions, restaurants, and other wholesale buyers
+- Connect farmers with regional shoppers including consumers, institutions, restaurants, and other wholesale buyers

 This program is sustained through a variety of funders.
 Farm Fresh RI has published multiple videos like the one below on their YouTube Channel.

-- Facilitating acceptance of SNAP (Supplemental Nutrition Assistance Program) benefits at farmers markets.
+- Facilitating acceptance of SNAP (Supplemental Nutrition Assistance Program) benefits at farmers markets statewide.

 - Market Mobile, a transparent wholesale distribution system that directly connects buyers with a robust regional food network, including aggregating and delivering orders throughout Rhode Island and the Boston-metro area.

-- Delivering overharvested food to shelters and food pantries.
+- Delivering overharvested and gleaned food to shelters and food pantries.

-- Helping schools, hospitals, and senior centers purchase locally-grown foods and develop sustainable relationships with area farms.
+- Helping schools, hospitals, and senior centers purchase locally-grown foods and develop sustainable relationships with regional farms.